Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Introduction

+Motivated by the spatial flexibility of CNN-based architectures, we propose a novel \textbf{Voxel Densification Module (VDM)}, as illustrated in Figure~\ref{fig:introduction}, specifically tailored to serve as a pre-serialization stem for Mamba-based and Transformer-based 3D detectors.
+Positioned prior to the flattening of voxel sequences, VDM leverages sparse 3D convolutional operations to explicitly \textit{expand} the foreground voxel set, effectively densifying the feature representation.
+This process generates new informative voxels in the 3D neighborhood of the original sparse points, ensuring that the subsequent serialized model receives a spatially enriched input.
+Structurally, VDM integrates stacked sparse 3D convolutions with residual blocks to achieve two goals simultaneously: (1) \textbf{Voxel Densification}, which propagates semantics to empty spatial neighbors, and (2) \textbf{Fine-grained Aggregation}, which captures local geometric details.
+Crucially, to balance the computational cost of processing increased voxel counts, we introduce a strategic downsampling mechanism (reducing resolution to 1/4), optimizing the trade-off between spatial density and sequence length.

 VDM is designed to be modular and general, allowing seamless integration with both Transformer-based and SSM-based detectors.
 To evaluate its effectiveness, we perform extensive experiments on four large-scale datasets.
-As shown in Figure \ref{zhuwang}, our VDM-enhanced SSM-based model (VDM-Mamba) achieves \textbf{74.7 mAPH (L2)} on Waymo, \textbf{68.1 mAP} on nuScenes, \textbf{42.3 mAP} on Argoverse 2, and \textbf{67.6 mAP} on ONCE, setting a new state-of-the-art (SOTA) performance.
-Additionally, the Transformer-based variant (VDM-DSVT) improves performance by \textbf{+2.2 mAPH (L2)} over the DSVT baseline on the Waymo dataset, confirming the general effectiveness of our approach.
+Our VDM-enhanced SSM-based frameworks achieve \textbf{74.8 mAPH (L2)} on the Waymo validation set, \textbf{70.5 mAP} on the nuScenes test set, \textbf{42.6 mAP} on the Argoverse 2 validation set, and \textbf{67.6 mAP} on the ONCE validation set, consistently outperforming baseline models across different benchmarks.
+Additionally, the Transformer-based variant (VDM-DSVT) improves performance by \textbf{+1.2 mAPH (L2)} over the DSVT baseline on the Waymo dataset, confirming the general effectiveness of our approach.

-\textbf{Our contributions can be summarized as follows:} \begin{itemize} \item We propose \textbf{VDM}, a voxel diffusion module that enhances the representation of raw voxel inputs through 3D convolution, significantly enriching foreground voxel features and improving detection accuracy. \item VDM utilizes sparse 3D convolutions and residual networks to aggregate spatial features from the voxel neighborhood, providing richer positional cues for downstream sequence modeling. \item VDM is a general-purpose module that integrates well with both Transformer-based and SSM-based 3D detectors, consistently boosting model performance. \item We validate the effectiveness of VDM through experiments on multiple public datasets, where VDM-SSMs achieve SOTA results, and VDM also improves Transformer-based models. \end{itemize}
+\textbf{Our contributions can be summarized as follows:} \begin{itemize} \item We identify the limitation of static voxel sets in serialized 3D detectors and propose \textbf{VDM} (Voxel Densification Module), a plug-and-play operator that explicitly densifies sparse voxel inputs via pre-serialization convolution. \item We design a dual-path architecture within VDM that simultaneously performs spatial expansion (to increase foreground recall) and fine-grained feature aggregation (to enhance local context). \item VDM demonstrates universal compatibility, seamlessly integrating with both Transformer-based and SSM-based backbones to significantly boost performance. \item We validate the effectiveness of VDM through extensive experiments, achieving state-of-the-art results across Waymo, nuScenes, Argoverse 2, and ONCE datasets. \end{itemize}